-One of the benefits of getting an Echo (or a similar Alexa-enabled device) is that it's always getting better, and we've seen more and more Alexa skills added down the years.
+One of the benefits of getting an Amazon Echo (or a similar Alexa-enabled device) is that it's always getting better, and we've seen more and more Alexa skills added over the past few years.
 More choice can mean some of the gems get lost in the pile – but we're here to stop that from happening.

-Remember these Alexa skills will work with the Amazon Echo range of speakers, as well as any other device that runs Alexa, like the Sonos One.
+Remember these Alexa skills will work with the Amazon Echo range of speakers, as well as any other device that runs Alexa too, like the Sonos One.

 - Not sure which smart speaker to buy?
 Check out our guide to whether you're better off with an Amazon Echo or Google Home.